Transformation Consistent Self-ensembling Model for Semi-supervised Medical Image Segmentation: Experiments

 \subsubsection{Comparison with other semi-supervised segmentation methods}

-We compare our method with the latest semi-supervised segmentation method~\cite{bai2017semi} in the medical imaging community and an adversarial learning based semi-supervised method~\cite{Hung_semiseg_2018}.
-Note that the method~\cite{nie2018asdnet} for medical image segmentation adopts the similar idea with the adversarial learning based method~\cite{Hung_semiseg_2018}.
-For fair comparison, we re-implement their methods with the same network backbone on this dataset.
-We conduct experiments with the setting of 50 labeled images and 1950 unlabeled images.
+\reviselast{ We compare our method with two latest semi-supervised segmentation methods~\cite{bai2017semi,zhang2017deep} in the medical imaging community and an adversarial learning-based semi-supervised method~\cite{Hung_semiseg_2018}.
+Also, we extend the semi-supervised classification model~\cite{tarvainen2017mean} to segmentation for comparison.
+Note that the method~\cite{nie2018asdnet} for medical image segmentation adopts a similar idea with the adversarial learning-based method~\cite{Hung_semiseg_2018}. }

+For a fair comparison, we~\reviseagain{re-implemented} their methods with the same network backbone on this dataset.
+All the experiments utilized the same data augmentation and training strategies.
+We~\reviseagain{conducted experiments} with the setting of 50 labeled images and 1950 unlabeled images.
 Table~\ref{tab: semi_comparision} shows the JA performance of different methods on the validation set.
-As shown in Table~\ref{tab: semi_comparision}, our proposed method achieves 2.46\% JA improvement by utilizing unlabeled data.
-However, the methods of Bai~\etal~\cite{bai2017semi} and Hung~\etal~\cite{Hung_semiseg_2018} can only enhance 1.55\% and 0.46\% improvement on JA, respectively.
+As shown in Table~\ref{tab: semi_comparision}, our method achieves 4.07\% JA improvement by utilizing unlabeled data.
+Compared with other methods, we achieve the highest improvement over the supervised baseline.
 The comparison shows the effectiveness of our semi-supervised segmentation method, compared to other semi-supervised methods.